Lights Out (radio show): The Arch Oboler era

-Despite acclaim for Oboler's dramas, NBC announced it was canceling the series in the summer of 1937—"just to see whether listeners are still faithful to it," according to one press report but also, it seems, to allow the hard-working author a vacation.
-Another outcry from fans led to the program's return that September for another season.
+Despite acclaim for Oboler's dramas, NBC announced it was canceling the series in the summer of 1937.
+According to the Chicago Tribune, NBC did so "just to see whether listeners are still faithful to it", and encouraged readers to send letters to the station and ask for it to be revived.
+After two months off the air, NBC revived the program in September following a successful letter writing campaign.

-In the spring of 1938, the series earned a good deal of publicity for its fourth anniversary as a half-hour show when actor Boris Karloff, the star of many a Hollywood horror film, traveled to Chicago to appear in five consecutive episodes.
+In the spring of 1938, the series earned a good deal of publicity for its fourth anniversary as a half-hour show when actor Boris Karloff, the star of many Hollywood horror films, traveled to Chicago to appear in five consecutive episodes.
 Among his roles: an accused murderer haunted by an unearthly woman-like demonic creature (played by Templeton Fox) urging him to "kill...kill...kill" in "The Dream"; the desperate husband in a rebroadcast of "Catwife"; and a mad, violin-playing hermit who imprisons a pair of women, threatening to murder one and marry the other, in "Valse Triste."

 Oboler left in the summer of 1938 to pursue other projects, writing and directing several critically acclaimed dramatic anthology series: Arch Oboler's Plays, Everyman's Theatre, and Plays for Americans.
 A variety of NBC staff writers and freelancers filled in until Lights Out was canceled in 1939.
 NBC Chicago continuity editor Ken Robinson supervised some of the writing.
 Regular contributors included William Fifield and Hobart Donovan.
 A recording of the fifth anniversary show survives from this season.
 Donovan's "The Devil's Due," about criminals haunted by a mysterious stranger, is in keeping with the formula laid down by Cooper.
+The final episode aired on August 16, 1939.

 In 1942, Oboler, needing money, revived the series for a year on CBS.
 Airing in prime time instead of late at night, the program was sponsored by the makers of Ironized Yeast.
 Most of the Lights Out recordings that exist today come from this version of the show.
 For this revival, each episode began with an ominously tolling bell over which Oboler read the cryptic tagline: "It...is...later...than...you...think."
 This was followed by a dour "warning" to listeners to turn off their radios if they felt their constitutions were too delicate to handle the frightening tale that was about to unfold.

 Directing and hosting the 1942–43 broadcasts, mostly from New York and Hollywood, Oboler not only reused scripts from his 1936–38 run but also revived some of the more fantasy-oriented plays from his other, more recent anthology series.
 Some episodes had originally aired on the author's groundbreaking, critically acclaimed 1939–1940 program Arch Oboler's Plays, among them: